Pavel Bermondt-Avalov: Personality and appearance

 Supposedly Avalov would usually talk to his soldiers and officers, trying to sway them.
 Most contemporaries' accounts of Avalov are negative; “an arrogant, empty, crafty and weak person... an arrogant, petty man; to a certain extent, smart and cunning, like a snake, with a certain insolence and bravura behavior, but cowardly at heart."
-Stephen Tallent, a British delegate, also characterizes Avalov as "...Caucasian by birth, but of mixed blood, perhaps half Jewish.
+Stephen Tallents, a British delegate, also characterizes Avalov as "...Caucasian by birth, but of mixed blood, perhaps half Jewish.
 He is adventurous, obviously suffers from megalomania, is very theatrical, and seems to see himself in the future as a possible Tsar of Russia. [...]
 Lately he has been very openly befriending Germans in Jelgava, organizing extravagant parties and often drinking heavily.
 It is said that he knows very little German, but he does have a few phrases, the main of which is Deutschland über alles, which he uses in front of Germans, especially when drinking."

 Latvian writer Andrievs Niedra describes Avalov as of "average height, thin, but proportionately built, with dark hair and eyes, a pale face of a southerner, a small mustache sticking up.
 He held himself straight, solidly, sometimes his body seemed to freeze in iconic immobility, especially when he felt that many eyes were turned on him.
 Outside the house, he wore a long Caucasian suit with gazyrs on his chest and a hat on his head.
 Bermondt spoke in a baritone voice... in a cheerful mood, he also willingly danced Caucasian mountain dances.”
 Avalov has also been reported to have shot one of his officers in the leg after drinking too much alcohol.